Today you’re going to learn what it is like to work at NASA as a mechanical engineer in the NDE field.

 Aida: Could you tell us about one of your memorable moments here at Johnson Space Center?

 Ajay: Right after Columbia accident I was actually the project engineer to institute non-destructive evaluation on reinforced carbon-carbon leading edge of the space shuttle orbiter.
 That material is also used on the nose cap.
 The Columbia accident happened because the impact caused a hole in the leading edge of the orbiter.
-So, we wanted to make sure the leading edge of the orbiter had good material integrity and NASA decided to institute inspection between missions.
+We wanted to make sure the leading edge of the orbiter had good material integrity and NASA decided to institute inspection between missions.
 We completed that task.
 Delivered a flash-thermography system.
 That was a pretty proud movement for me.

 Aida: To be part of that failure investigation.